boostorg/hana/doc/tutorial.md

   Model of `Comparable`, `Foldable`, `Iterable` and `Searchable`.
 You should be using Hana's `Range` if you want speed, though.
 - `std::pair`\n
   Model of `Product`.
-This is essentially equivalent to Hana's `Pair`.
+This is essentially equivalent to `hana::pair`.
 - `boost::mpl::vector`\n
   See `boost::hana::ext::boost::mpl::Vector`.
 - `boost::mpl::integral_c`\n